About Diabetes (diabetes mellitus)

 - Blood ketones

-Blood Glucose Level GL 7-10 your doctor may want to contact QPE urgently to discuss the next steps in diagnosis
+If there is a Blood Glucose Level (BGL) of 7-10 mmol/L or higher on a random finger-prick sample, your doctor may want to contact QPE urgently to discuss the next steps in diagnosis.

 Your doctor may order the following tests to diagnose diabetes: